Wikia/app/extensions/wikia/Email/README.md

 We're not using SCSS for the HTML emails, although we could theoretically add support for that in the future.
 For now, we're using plain CSS and [CssToInlineStyles](https://github.com/tijsverkoyen/CssToInlineStyles/) for inlining CSS into the templates.

 There's one `common.css` that gets included in every template automatically.
-For template-specific styles, add them to the template via `<style>` tags.
+For template-specific styles, add them via `\Email\EmailController::inlineStyles` in the child class' `getContent` method.

 See [campaignmonitor.com's](https://www.campaignmonitor.com/css/) cheat sheet for understanding which css properties are supported in major email clients.